telesoho/xclip/README.md

 # xclip for crossplatform(mac, win, linux)

-A crossplatform xclip tools for copy & paste text, html and image.
+A crossplatform clipboard tools for copy & paste text, html and image.

 ## Requirements